ferblancodosil/team-api-example/README.md

 ### API Documentation

-You can access the API documentation via Swagger at:
+You can access the API documentation and test the endpoints via Swagger at:

 http://localhost:3000/api-docs